University of Benin (Nigeria): College of Medical Sciences

 The UNIBEN College of Medical Sciences teaches medicine and awards a professional degree to physicians and surgeons.
 The College of Medical Sciences is made up of three schools and an institute, namely:

 School of Medicine

 The School of Medicine was established in 1973, then the Faculty of Medicine to Medicine, to run a six-year Bachelor of Medicine and Bachelor of Surgery (MBBS) full-time degree program.

 The pioneer dean of the school was Professor T. Belo-Osagie.
 He was dean from 1973 to 1975.
-With the exit of Professor T. Belo-Osagie, Professor K. Diete-Koki became the dean of the school.
+After his exit, Professor K. Diete-Koki became the dean of the school.
 Since then, the school has had various deans and heads of departments.
 The immediate past dean of the school was Prof. Dr. (med.)
 E. Oviasu, while the present dean is Professor Wilson E. Sadoh.

 School of Basic Medical Science

 The School of Basic Medical Science was established in December 2003, by the College of Medical Sciences and was finally launched in January 2004.
 The school undertakes undergraduate programs for B.Sc.

 In addition, the school provides services for other schools within the college: Schools of Medicine and Dentistry as well as other faculties in the university: Sciences, and School of Pharmacy.

 The School of Basic Medical Science has the following seven departments: